ZAHIRULCODER/Weather_App/README.md

 - Node.js - JavaScript runtime
 - Express.js - Web framework for Node.js,
 - EJS - Template engine for Node.js,
-- axios - To fetch the data
+- Axios - To fetch the data

 ### Installing
 Clone the repository to your local machine